 I was told later that until the day of our departure from here, that is for six days, he never left his room.
 He did not see the waterfall.
 In this reaction there was perhaps something more than nerves and the Argentinean bourgeois attitude, something more well-founded; for one must admit that traveling just to see things begins to be tiresome in the long run.
 At first we feel hatred toward other tourists—but eventually we begin to hate the tourist in us.

 Mar del Plata

-An Argentinean woman friend of mine and I went to the beach, or actually to that part of it which is most distant from the water, where small tables were spread about under multicolored beach umbrellas—a colorful snake of cafés, bars, shops, trailing for half a kilometer.
+An Argentinean woman friend of mine and I went to the beach, or actually to that part of it that was most distant from the water, where small tables were spread about under multicolored beach umbrellas—a colorful snake of cafés, bars, shops, trailing for half a kilometer.
 At this early afternoon hour one can meet here, with a bit of luck, many notables, and soon we saw a certain prominent Russian duchess.
-She was accompanied by Madama Victoria Ocampo, an old multimillionaire from the oligarchy, protector of artists who—in her own words—"lost more money on literature than Bernard Shaw earned."
+She was accompanied by Madame Victoria Ocampo, an old multimillionaire from the oligarchy, protector of artists, who—in her own words—"lost more money on literature than Bernard Shaw earned."

 We'll talk about that later.

 Let us look for a moment at what forms of existentialism ripen under the South American sky.
 Is it only the States, England, Russia, and France that have anything to say to the world?
 The Latin countries in America, from Mexico to Argentina, are in many ways backward, but this does not mean that they do not have leading positions in other aspects.